 Covariance shrinkage under general spectral conditions is challenging for several reasons.
-First, linear shrinkers \cite{ledoit2004well,mestre2005finite,chen2010shrinkage,couillet2015robust} often fail to capture the complexity of a general population spectrum since they have at most two degrees of freedom.
-Previous work has indeed shown that in many contexts optimal shrinkers belong to the much richer \textit{nonlinear} class, which consists of functions with \(k\) continuous derivatives for some integer \(k > 0\) and thus has infinitely many degrees of freedom \cite{stein1975estimation,dey1985estimation,nadakuditi2014optshrink,donoho2018optimal,ledoit2018optimal}.
+First, linear shrinkers \cite{tikhonov1943stability,hoerl1970ridge,haff1980empirical,carlson1988covariance,mestre2005finite,chen2010shrinkage,couillet2015robust,bodnar2016direct} often fail to capture the complexity of a general population spectrum since they have at most two degrees of freedom.
+Previous work has indeed shown that in many contexts optimal shrinkers belong to the much richer \textit{nonlinear} class, which consists of functions with \(k\) continuous derivatives for some \(k\) and thus has infinitely many degrees of freedom \cite{stein1975estimation,dey1985estimation,nadakuditi2014optshrink,donoho2018optimal,ledoit2018optimal}.
 Second, implementing optimal nonlinear shrinkers can be difficult: the first practical versions, devised by Ledoit and Wolf, are still relatively new \cite{ledoit2018optimal,ledoit2020analytical,ledoit2022quadratic}.
 Third, deriving the asymptotic null distribution of the shrinkage-modified Hotelling \(T^2\) statistic is delicate---even in the case of linear shrinkage \cite{pan2011central,li2020adaptable}.
 Finally, identifying and optimizing an effective detection criterion for the test under fully general spectral conditions remains an open problem \cite{namdari2021high}.

 In this paper, we develop a method of covariance shrinkage for Hotelling's \(T^2\) that is robust to large condition numbers, high model orders, and deviation from Gaussianity.
 Building on the anisotropic local-law framework of Knowles and Yin \cite{knowles2017anisotropic}, we adopt a random matrix model that accommodates many families of matrices with such spectral features.
-This model also subsumes Johnstone's spiked model \cite{johnstone2001distribution} and many of the generalized spiked models in \cite{bai2012sample} if one allows finite-rank perturbations, which do not affect the asymptotic theory \cite{ding2024eigenvector}.
+This model also accommodates Johnstone's spiked model \cite{johnstone2001distribution} and many of the generalized spiked models in \cite{bai2012sample} under finite-rank perturbations, which recent literature suggests leave the relevant asymptotic limits unaffected in analogous settings \cite{ding2024eigenvector}.